GuilleHoardings/mechanized-royale/docs/TECHNICAL_SPEC.md

 ## Architecture Overview

-Tank Tactics is a **client-only browser game** built with Phaser 3 and vanilla JavaScript.
+Mechanized Royale is a **client-only browser game** built with Phaser 3 and vanilla JavaScript.
 No server required - everything runs locally in the browser with AI opponents providing the challenge.

 ### Game Style

 **Clash Royale-inspired vertical battlefield**:
-- Fixed camera view (no scrolling)
-- Vertical layout: Player base at bottom, enemy base at top
-- Deploy-only gameplay (no manual unit control)
-- Units automatically advance and engage enemies

 ### Core Systems